Hue-n/Personal-Projects/TCP Chatroom/README.md

 ### Project Description
 This TCP chatroom was created at a workshop for Networking held by Game Dev Knights hosted by GitHub user [1samuel411](https://github.com/1samuel411)! <br />
-I built on what he taught me by adding usernames, a scrolling chatbox, and a more streamlined IP entry system.
+I built on what he taught me by adding usernames and a scrolling chatbox.

 [Link to Exampe Video](https://youtu.be/eShlQrGn2aI)